-psfcontext eval <context> { <commands> } Purpose: Evaluates <commands> in the specified context, returning to the current context on exit.
-This should be totally robust, returning to the orignal context in case of errors and preventing its deletion when nested.
-Arguments: <context>: Context ID returned by psfcontext create.
+Purpose: Evaluates < commands> in the specified context, returning to the current context on exit.
+This should be totally robust, returning to the original context in case of errors and preventing its deletion when nested.

+Arguments: < context>: Context ID returned by psfcontext create.

 <commands>: Script to be executed in the specified context.
-Context: At any time.